AdeeshKolluru/AdeeshKolluru.github.io/_pages/cv.md

 Leadership and Extra-Currics
 ======
 * Seved as Sports Secretary of Board for Sport Activities, IIT Delhi
-* I had been a part of Waterpolo team of IIT Delhi and enjoy playing various other sports.
+* Had been a part of Waterpolo Team of IIT Delhi and enjoy playing various other sports.